ScilifelabDataCentre/Anubis/anubis/README.md

 - `edit`: Edit the review for the proposal.
 - `finalize`, `unfinalize`: (Un)finalize the review for the proposal.
 - `archive`, `unarchive`: (Un)archive the review for the proposal.
-An archived review is not shown in most views, but is reachabel.
+An archived review is not shown in most views, but is reachable.
 - `logs`: Display the log records for the given review.
 - `document`: Download the review document (attachment file) for the given field id.